KelvinMathew2004/SpaceX-Launch-Visualizer/README.md

 ## Notes

-Other than the liquid glass effects, creating the filters was bit challenging.
+Other than the liquid glass effects, making sure the sticky sidenav was in every page was difficult.

 ## License